 Change lives.
 Expand your horizons.
-Albany Law School’s students contribute thousands of pro bono hours each year—learn how you can pay it forward at
+Albany Law School’s students contribute thousands of pro bono hours each year.

-The Pro Bono Coordinator works with legal services organizations, agencies, community resource centers, and faculty to develop legal or law-related service-learning opportunities for students; oversees and provides institutional support to pro bono programs, including the Pro Bono Society; and engages national pro bono organizations to increase awareness and visibility of Albany Law's programs and projects.
+The Coordinator works with legal services organizations, agencies, community resource enters, and faculty to develop legal or law related service-learning opportunities for students; oversees and provides institutional support to pro bono programs, including the Pro Bono Society; and engages national pro bono organizations to increase awareness and visibility of Albany Law’s programs and projects.

 Finally, each of the clinics within the Justice Center at Albany Law School provide unique opportunities for students to gain invaluable legal skills while aiding those most in need.